Monotonicity of the Liouville entropy along the Ricci flow on surfaces: Introduction

 \section{Introduction}

-Let $(M, g)$ be a closed negatively curved surface, and let $h_{\rm Liou}(g)$ denote its \emph{Liouville entropy}, i.e., the measure-theoretic entropy of the geodesic flow on the unit tangent bundle $S^g M$ with respect to the Liouville measure.
-In this paper, we affirmatively answer a question raised by Manning \cite[Question 3]{Man_Ricci} about the monotonicity of $h_{\rm Liou}(g)$ along the normalized Ricci flow on the space of negatively curved metrics on $M$.
+Let $(M, g)$ be a closed negatively curved surface, and let $h_{\rm Liou}(g)$ denote its \emph{Liouville entropy}, i.e., the measure-theoretic entropy of the geodesic flow on its unit tangent bundle $S^g M$ with respect to the Liouville measure.
+In this paper, we partially answer a question raised by Manning \cite[Question 3]{Man_Ricci} about the monotonicity of $h_{\rm Liou}(g)$ along the normalized Ricci flow on the space of negatively curved metrics on $M$.
+Recall that for $\alpha>0$, a negatively curved metric is $\alpha$-\emph{pinched} if there is $C>0$ such that $-C\leq K_g\leq -\alpha C$ where $K_g$ denotes the Gaussian curvature of $g$.

 \begin{introthm} Let $M$ be a smooth closed orientable surface of negative Euler characteristic.
-Let $g_0$ be a smooth Riemannian metric on $M$ of non-constant negative Gaussian curvature.
+Let $g_0$ be a smooth Riemannian metric on $M$ of non-constant negative Gaussian curvature, and suppose that $g_0$ is $1/6$-pinched.
 Let $\eps \mapsto g_{\eps}$ denote the normalized Ricci flow starting from $g_0$.
-Then \end{introthm} We recall that in dimension 2, the normalized Ricci flow is given by
+Then \end{introthm} We recall that in dimension 2, the normalized Ricci flow (NRF) is given by

 where $K_\eps$ is the Gaussian curvature of $g_\eps$ and $\bar {K}$ is its average value, which is independent of $\eps$ by Gauss--Bonnet.
-Hyperbolic metrics, i.e., metrics of constant Gaussian curvature, are fixed by the Ricci flow; for metrics of non-constant curvature, \eqref{eq:RicciFlow} defines a conformal family of negatively curved metrics $\eps \mapsto g_{\eps}$ of fixed area converging to a hyperbolic metric (of constant curvature $\overline{K}$) as $\eps \to \infty$ \cite[Theorem 3.3]{hamilton1988ricci}.
+Hyperbolic metrics, i.e., metrics of constant Gaussian curvature, are fixed by the Ricci flow; for metrics of non-constant curvature, \eqref{eq:RicciFlow} defines a conformal family of negatively curved metrics $\eps \mapsto g_{\eps}$ of fixed area converging exponentially fast (in the $C^k$ norm for any $k\geq 0$) to a hyperbolic metric (of constant curvature $\bar{K}$) as $\eps \to \infty$ \cite[Theorem 3.3]{hamilton1988ricci}.
+In particular, given any metric $g_0$, the curvatures $K_{\eps}$ converge uniformly to $\bar{K}$ when $\eps\to \infty$, so that $g_\eps$ is eventually $1/6$-pinched.
+Hence, Theorem \ref{theo:Liou} implies \begin{introcorollary} Let $M$ be a smooth closed orientable surface of negative Euler characteristic.
+Let $g_0$ be a smooth Riemannian metric on $M$ of non-constant negative Gaussian curvature.
+Then there is a $T>0$, such that